 Curious to know more about Greenwich?
 Read on.

 Where is Greenwich, Connecticut?

 Nestled along the Long Island Sound and immediately to the west of the New York state border in Fairfield County; Greenwich, Connecticut is a beautiful and quiet community.
 It’s just a short ride from Grand Central Terminal in downtown Manhattan of New York City.

 How Far is Greenwich from NYC?

 Greenwich is only 33 miles from midtown Manhattan.
 Driving can take anywhere from 30 minutes to an hour based on traffic in New York.
-But the train is only 40 minutes via an express train from Grand Central, or an hour if you take a local train that makes all the stops from Manhattan to Connecticut.
+But the train is only 40 minutes via an express train from Grand Central, or an hour if you take a local train that makes all the stops from NYC to Greenwich.